-The Asian/Pacific Bar Association of Sacramento is holding its Annual Gala Dinner.
-For RSVP or sponsorship, please contact Karen S. Kim (email@example.com or 916-446-2300).
+The Asian/Pacific Bar Association of Sacramento is holding its Annual Gala Dinner with featured keynote speaker Magistrate Judge Donna M. Ryu.
+The event will be held at the Tsakopoulos Library Galleria (828 I Street, Sacramento, CA 95814).
+For RSVP or sponsorship, please contact Karen S. Kim (firstname.lastname@example.org or 916-446-2300).

 Hanson Bridgett presents an annual workshop to help first-year law students prepare for on-campus interviews.
 Promoted through minority student organizations at area law schools, the program brings students together with lawyers from a wide range of working environments.
 Hanson Bridgett attorneys have been joined at the event by lawyers working for public and private companies, the government, legal organizations and the military.
 The interview workshop will be held at Hanson Bridgett LLP (425 Market St, San Francisco, CA 94105).
 For more information, please contact Naomi Smith, Director of Attorney Recruiting and Diversity, at email@example.com.

 The Natural Resources Defense Council, a nonprofit environmental organization, is seeking candidates for the Frederick A.O.
 Schwarz Litigation Fellowship, a two-year position with our litigation team, starting around September 2017.
 The Schwarz Fellowship will be based in Washington, DC, New York, or Chicago.